macbuse/macbuse.github.io/index.md

 Here is the [book](https://bookstore.ams.org/mbk-135) that we wrote during the semester.

-And where I got time to do write stuff far Inkscape like this
+And where I got time to do write stuff forInkscape like this
 <a href="https://inkscape.org/~macbuse/%E2%98%85apollonian-master">Apollonian Packings</a>

 ---